DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 ### Stacktraces
 Different languages and language runtimes have different representations of a stacktrace.
-The representation below attempts to collect as much information.
+The representation below attempts to collect as much information as possible.
 In addition, not all information may be available at crash-time on a given machine.
 For example, some libraries may have been shipped with debug symbols stripped, meaning that the only information available about a given frame may be the instruction pointer (`ip`) address, stored as a hex number "0xDEADBEEF".
 This address may be given as an absolute address, or a `NormalizedAddress`, which can be used by backend symbolication.